BlueDrians/gcp-cost-optimization/README.md

 ## Business Value

 This project is designed to show that cost optimization is not only a technical exercise.
-It combines billing analysis, budget controls, utilization signals, business prioritization, and executive communication.
+It combines billing analysis, budget controls, utilization signals, business prioritization, and executive communication

 Typical outcomes:
-- Identify top cost drivers by service, project, SKU, and resource.
+- Identify top cost drivers by service, project, SKU, and resource
-- Detect month-to-date budget variance.
+- Detect month-to-date budget variance
-- Prioritize rightsizing candidates by estimated saving and risk.
+- Prioritize rightsizing candidates by estimated saving and risk
-- Prepare executive-level saving narrative for decision makers.
+- Prepare executive-level saving narrative for decision makers
-- Provide a reusable FinOps operating model for customers.
+- Provide a reusable FinOps operating model for customers

 ## Quick Start